jeffblackadar/sensation/README.md

 # Sensation
 This is work for Heritage Jam 2021 and explores mapping work I have been doing as part of the CCAD-CRANE project.

-Here is a sample of the end result, an interative walking map.
-See: https://jeffblackadar.ca/sensation/test_map.html.
+Here is a sample of the end result, an [interative walking map](https://jeffblackadar.ca/sensation/test_map.html).

 You can drag the ugly computer marker ![computer test icon](https://jeffblackadar.ca/sensation/icons/computer.png "computer test icon") around the map to test it.
 But walking the map in your neighbourhood is more fun.
 See below to make your own!